 Using white in the garden has many benefits.
-Adding light to shady areas, a feeling of calm and showing up at night are a few benefits of a white garden.
+Adding light to shady areas, a feeling of calm, and showing up at night are a few benefits of a white flower garden.

-Do you have white in the garden?
-I often buy a flat of white Impatiens to use in my containers and in spots throughout the garden.
+Do you have white flowers in your garden?
+I often buy a flat of white Impatiens to use in my containers and spots throughout the garden.
 They add balance and light.
-Usually you can get the entire flat at a discount as a loss leader at a big box store, saving you money along the way.
+And, often you can get the entire flat at a discount as a loss leader at a big box store, saving you money along the way.

 1. White is the color of purity and often gives you the feeling of calm and serenity.

-2. White gives your eyes a break in an otherwise vibrant landscape or container garden.
+2. White blooms give your eyes a break in an otherwise vibrant landscape or container garden.

 3. White adds light to shady areas.